ALL

 • Strength training exercises use your body weight or weights to help make you stronger.

-• Once you’re able to do both of these exercises, 2 times a week, you can try to slowly:
+Once you’re able to do 30 minutes of aerobic exercise and strength training exercises 2 times a week, you can try to slowly:

 Are there other types of exercise I can do?

-In addition to aerobic and strength-training activities, there are many different types of physical activity and exercise that you can do when you have MS, such as:
+Along with aerobic and strength-training activities, there are many different types of physical activity and exercise you can do when you have MS, such as:

 • walking